Super Monkey Ball 2

-is a platform party video game developed by Amusement Vision and published by Sega in 2002 for the GameCube.
+is a 2002 platform video game developed by Amusement Vision and published by Sega for the GameCube.
 It is the second installment in the Super Monkey Ball series, and the first installment to have a storyline and to be exclusively released on a home console.

 Super Monkey Ball 2's stages were remade as a part of Super Monkey Ball Banana Mania.

 Gameplay

-Super Monkey Ball 2 continues its predecessor's core Marble Madness-esque gameplay.
+Super Monkey Ball 2 continues its predecessor's core Marble Madness-style gameplay.
 The player controls a monkey running in a ball with the joystick through maze-like stages with obstacles to dodge, which have to be completed under a time limit without the monkey falling off platform ledges.
-As the game progresses, there are more paths that loop, spin, and corkscrew, and levels that move horizontally, vertically, and 360-degrees.
+As the game progresses, there are more paths that loop, spin and corkscrew, and levels that move horizontally, vertically and 360-degrees.
 The sequel has a more spiked difficulty curve as a result of new design choices.
 Looped paths occasionally have obstacles and cockscrewed paths within them and some rotating stages have pillars popping out of holes.
 Another addition is switches scattered throughout that fast-forward, rewind, play and stop platforms while rolled over onto them, making the sequel more focused on strategy and puzzle-solving.

 Unlike the first entry, Super Monkey Ball 2 has a single-player Story Mode grouping levels by ten.
-Dr. Bad-Boon is an evil scientist who steals all of the bananas from Monkey Island, putting four protagonists, AiAi, MeeMee, GonGon, and Baby into action to chase him through booby-trapped stages he has set up.
-The story takes place over 100 levels split between 10 worlds with animated cutscenes that play in between each.
+Dr. Bad-Boon is an evil scientist who steals all of the bananas from Monkey Island, putting four protagonists, AiAi, MeeMee, GonGon and Baby into action to chase him through booby-trapped stages he has set up.
+The story takes place over 100 levels split between ten worlds with animated cutscenes that play in between each.
 The player is given an infinite number of lives and can complete each world's ten stages in any order.

 Challenge mode allows up to four players and plays like the main mode of the original Super Monkey Ball.
-There are three difficulty levels: Beginner, Advanced, and Expert, consisting of 10, 30, and 50 floors each.
+There are three difficulty levels: Beginner, Advanced and Expert, consisting of 10, 30 and 50 floors each.
 Players navigate each set in order with a limited number of lives and continues.
 Beginner Extra, Advanced Extra and Expert Extra floors are unlocked when each respective difficulty level is completed without a single continue.
 There are ten extra stages in each difficulty.
-A hidden set of 10 Master floors can be unlocked through playing the Expert Extra floors without using a continue.
+A hidden set of ten Master floors can be unlocked through playing the Expert Extra floors without using a continue.
 At this point, the player will be able to select this difficulty as if it were a normal mode.
-If a player completes all 10 Master-stages without using a continue, they will go to the Master Extra stages.
+If a player completes all ten Master stages without using a continue, they will go to the Master Extra stages.